saltyorg/docs/docs/sandbox/apps/znc.md

 ## What is it?

-[ZNC](https://wiki.znc.in/ZNC){: target=_blank rel="noopener noreferrer" } is an an advanced IRC bouncer that is left connected so an IRC client can disconnect/reconnect without losing the chat session.
+[ZNC](https://wiki.znc.in/ZNC) is an an advanced IRC bouncer that is left connected so an IRC client can disconnect/reconnect without losing the chat session.

 It can detach the client from the actual IRC server, and also from selected channels.
 Multiple clients from different locations can connect to a single ZNC account simultaneously and therefore appear under the same nickname on IRC.